strategineer/personal-website/content/cocktails/mojito/index.md

   - rum
 weight: 1
 inspired_by: The Joy of Mixology by Gary Reagan (p.
 252)
-blurb: Light and refreshing.
+summary: Light and refreshing.
 Feels great to sip outside on a hot summer day.
 ingredients:
   - 4 lime wedges
   - 2 to 3 teaspoons of granulated sugar